kmcos/kmcos/doc/source/tutorials/first_model_api.rst

 We start by making the necessary import statements (in `*python* <http://python.org>`_ or better `*ipython* <http://ipython.org>`_)::

-  from kmos.types import *
+  from kmcos.types import *
-  from kmos.io import *
+  from kmcos.io import *
   import numpy as np

 which imports all classes that make up a kMC project.
-The functions from `kmos.io` will only be needed at the end to save the project or to export compilable code.
+The functions from `kmcos.io` will only be needed at the end to save the project or to export compilable code.

 The example sketched out here leads you to a kMC model for CO adsorption